BZFlag-Dev/bzflag/plugins/webadmin/README.txt

     DYNAMIC LINK LIBRARY : webadmin Project Overview
 ========================================================================

-webadmin is a web-based interface for controlling many aspects of the BZFS.
+Webadmin is a web-based interface for controlling many aspects of a running BZFS process.
 It can be accessed through the game port at "/webadmin".